brown-ccv/community-gcal-lab-automation/README.md

 Then open your browser and visit: **http://localhost:3000**

 You'll see a clean web form where you can:
-- Enter base date, participant ID, and time
+- **Manual Entry**: Enter base date, participant ID, and time for single participants
+- **CSV Import**: Upload FileMaker CSV exports to create events for multiple participants at once
 - See a preview of events to be created
 - Create or delete events with one click
 - A banner will indicate if you're in Demo or Live mode